xinthink/auto-data-class/README.md

 [![Build Status](https://travis-ci.org/xinthink/auto-data-class.svg?branch=master)](https://travis-ci.org/xinthink/auto-data-class)

 # auto-data-class
-An annotation processor which generates [Kotlin Data Classes] and the boilerplates to use Parcelable & GSON TypeAdapter, inspired by [AutoValue] and its popular extensions [auto-value-parcel] & [auto-value-gson].
+An annotation processor generates [Kotlin Data Classes] and the boilerplates for Parcelable & GSON TypeAdapter.
+Inspired by [AutoValue] and its popular extensions [auto-value-parcel] & [auto-value-gson].

 ## Usage
 Declare your data model as an interface, and annotate it with `@DataClass`